clementsamain/GeneratorSQLJava/README.md

 - How to create a database structure?
 Go to the Examples section.
 - How to add data to a table ?
 Go to the Examples section.
 - How to get data from a table ?
 Go to the Examples section.
+- How to delete data from a table ?
+Go to the Examples section.
 - How to create a new table ?
 Go to the Examples section.
 - How to verify if a table exists ?
   ```java